dbrunner-de/dbrunner-de.github.io/source/_posts/2015-08-27-how-to-run-racket-on-the-raspberry-pi-2.markdown

 I got a
 [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)
 to play with.
+I used Raspbian image as operating system.
 I was wondering how difficult it is to get Racket running on the Raspberry Pi.
 I downloaded the
 [Unix source + built packages](http://mirror.racket-lang.org/installers/6.2.1/racket-6.2.1-src-builtpkgs.tgz)
 tarball from [Racket's homepage](http://racket-lang.org) because I only wanted to compile the core of Racket.
-After unpacking the tarball I was suprised that the instructions where quite short:
+After unpacking the tarball I was suprised that the instructions were quite short:

 ```
 From this directory (where the `configure' file is), run the following